BusterLundgaard/busters_super_cool_terminal_tutorial/README.md

 ### nano:
 `nano` is a text editor ... in the terminal.
 So you can edit files from directly inside the terminal!

 The controls inside `nano` are mostly intuitive, but saving and exiting can be a bit confusing at first.
-You save a file with CTRL-W, as in "Write".
-You exit with CTRL-X, as in "eXit".
+You save a file with CTRL-W, as in "**W**rite".
+You exit with CTRL-X, as in "e**X**it".

 Sometimes we actually need to use nano when we want to edit a file that requires special permissions (sudo), as not all visual text editors on linux actually allow you to open them in sudo.

 ### sudo:
 If you put `sudo` in front of a command, that command will be run with administrator priveleges - bassicly letting you do almost whatever you want.
-Use sudo, do not be afraid of sudo, but use it with caution - if a command requires you to use sudo, do consider that it might (or might very well not!) have significant effects on your system!
+Use sudo, do not be afraid of sudo, but use sudo it with caution - if a command requires you to use sudo, do consider that it might (or might very well not!) have significant effects on your system!

-Editing files outside of your home directory usually require sudo rights.
+Editing files outside of your home directory usually requires sudo rights.
 Installing programs ocasionally requires sudo rights.

 ```BASH
 # go into root directory.
 We shouldn't normally make files or folders here